ManageIQ/manageiq.org/site/docs/get-started/cloud.md

  1. Install ManageIQ in your local machine inside a Docker container and configure it
  2. Connect to a managed system, and start working with it.

 We will use the Google Cloud Platform as an example, so you need to open an account.
-Free accounts can be opened in [Google Cloud](https://console.cloud.google.com/freetrial) for elegible users.
+Free accounts can be opened in [Google Cloud](https://console.cloud.google.com/freetrial) for eligible users.

 ![screenshot0037](/assets/images/docs/screenshot_0037.png)